marcbeep/marc.tt/index.md

 ### What I'm up to:

-🚀 A fintech product that makes global payments easier (heard that one before).<br/>
+🚀 A tool that connects to your bank and gives you spending insights.<br/>
 ✍️ A newsletter and [blog](/fieldnotes).

 ### Projects from the past: